Shalini-Nanda-ds/HR_Analytics_Dashboard/README.md

 # 📊 HR Analytics Dashboard - Power BI

 ## 📖 Description
-Yeh Power BI dashboard ek **HR Analytics Report** hai jo employees ke attrition, job satisfaction, aur salary trends ka analysis karta hai.
+This is a Power BI dashboard for the HR Analytics Report, which analyzes employee attrition, job satisfaction, and salary trends

 ---